herry/sprintboard-booster/README.md

 Boost Y!
 Sprintboard:
 * Add user profile picture to the sticky notes
 * Change sticky note size from square to rectangular
-* Hide empty story rows when a member is in focus
+* Hide empty story rows when user is in focus
-* Reduce the opacity of the unfocussed sticky notes when a member is in focus
+* Reduce the opacity of the unfocussed sticky notes
-* Quick sprint member dashboard cum switch panel (WIP)
+* Quick sprint members dashboard + the switch panel (WIP)

 Tested on Chrome, may work on other browsers with similar plugins.